nikdavnik/docs-casa-prod/docs/source/administration/installation.md

 ## Finish setup
 After answering the setup questions, your selections will be displayed with a prompt to finish installation.
 If everything looks good, hit Y to finish.

 Upon successful installation, a confirmation message will appear that says: "Casa installation successful!
-Point your browser to `https://<host>/casa`".
+Point your browser to `https://<host>/casa`.
+Recall admin capabilities are disabled by default.
+Check casa docs to learn how to unlock admin features"

+To unlock admin features; follow the steps:
+1. Navigate inside chroot to /opt/gluu/jetty/casa/
+2. Create a blank /empty file called administrable (This blank file serves as a marker file to indicate that this node is designated for admin functionalities) In a clustered deployment, the admin features and user features should run on different nodes to stay protected from a privilege escalation attack.
+It will be the responsibility of the administrator to enable admin features on a particular node, make it publically inaccessible and remove it from the load balancer (while still leveraging syncing of LDAP and file system by Cluster Manager).
+3. Restart casa.

 Wait a couple of minutes, then visit the URL and authenticate against Gluu to access Casa.